Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 :numref:`Figure %s: Window List <luminamenuplugin9>`

-List the open application windows.
+This plugin adds an entry to the right-click menu which, when hovered over with the mouse, will list all open application windows.

 .. _panel plugins:

 Panel Plugins
 =============

-Panel plugins are useful and configurable.
-Here is a list of all available panel plugins:
+Panels are a completely customizable option for Lumina users.
+By default, Lumina users will have one panel stretched across the bottom of the primary screen and one smaller pop-up panel in the top middle of the primary screen.
+A simple panel centered at the top of the secondary screen was utilized to demonstrate the various plugins listed below.
+The settings for this panel are pictured in :numref:`Figure %s: Panel Settings <luminapanelplugin1>`.

 .. _luminapanelplugin1:

 .. figure:: images/luminapanelplugin1.png

-:numref:`Figure %s: Panel Settings <luminapanelplugin1>`

 .. _panel application launcher: